Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable7.md

 **Design Specifications**:
 * Power source is from a 9V battery
 * Must use active components (but not special purpose IC’s) to derive the voltage(s) you need to power all components of your car.
-* Filtering has also been covered in this class, so a basic filter will also be required.
+* Filtering has been covered in this class, so a basic filter at the output will also be required to reduce noise.
 * Must have circuitry to detect Overcurrent (ie. if the battery is being shorted) and Undervoltage (ie. if the battery is running low) and warn the user.
   * This circuitry must inform the user via LED(s).
 You must have 4 different states that inform the user about its diagnostic state: